Meet the Coordinators

 What AESOP did you participate in as a First Year?
 Maine Coastal Chillin’

 I’m so pumped to meet, befriend, high-five and share my love of AESOP with all of you guys in a few months.
 It’s just around the corner!
 But first…A bit about myself: My name is James and I’m a psychology major at Bates.
-I bought a fake Christmas tree from Wal Mart to celebrate the holidays and it’s still kickin it in my room, as we speak!
+I like to accomplish simple tasks within the amount of time left on the microwave clock.
+My mother calls me: “Sweetie pea.”
 I play Ultimate Frisbee, Club Soccer and get out golfing whenever I can.
 The greatest decision of my life reined down upon me when I signed up for the Maine Costal Chillin’ 1 AESOP trip.
 It was such a chillin’ trip, I decided to lead it the following year with the help of my stunningly amazing friend Sarah.
-Now, as the assistant coordinator of AESOP, I have the honor of working with you guys, as well as the other coordinators, in order to make this years AESOP better than waffles (the best food in the world.)
+Now, as the head coordinator of AESOP, I have the honor of working with you guys, as well as the other coordinators, in order to make this year’s AESOP better than waffles (the best food in the world.)

-In the mean time… you guys keep killin’ it and enjoy the rest of senior year!
+In the mean time… you guys keep killin’ it and enjoy the rest of senior year and summer!
 Listen to some good music, eat some delicious snacks and don’t forget to tie those shoes, because AESOP is coming!!!!!!

 Hometown: Simsbury, CT